bakaburg1/llmR/README.md

   provider = "openai",
   # Optional model name for endpoints with multiple models such the OpenAi one
   model = "gpt-4o",
+  # Default parameters to be sent with the API request
+  parameters = list(temperature = 0.5),
+  # The API key to use for the provider
   api_key = "your_openai_api_key")

 # Set up Azure language model